 Then in 1894, a Parisian newspaper, organized a motor race to be run from Paris to Rouen, a distance of eighty miles.

 Throughout the decade, races, generally, were operate on closed circuit roads.
 There were three exceptions.
 Great Britain completed the Brooklands course in 1907.
-The Indianapolis Motor Speedway opened in 1909, followed by the Autodromo Nazionale Monza in Italy in 1922.
+The Indianapolis Motor Speedway opened in 1909, accompanied by the Autodromo Nazionale Monza in Italy in 1922.

 Between 1935 and 1939, Germany won all but three of the official Championship Grand Prix races.